- How do I apply?

 What qualifications do I need?

 Officer training involves a three-year course leading to the international regulatory seafarer certification (Officer of the Watch Certificate of Competency)and a Foundation Degree (FD), Professional Diploma in Scotland (SPD) – or an HNC/HND.
-To embark on the FD/SPD, you’ll need at least 120 UCAS points in A levels or Scottish Highers, plus good GCSE or Standard grades in English, Maths and Physics/Combined Science.
+To embark on the FD/SPD, you’ll need at least 48 UCAS points in A levels or Scottish Highers, plus good GCSE or Standard grades in English, Maths and Physics/Combined Science.
 For an HNC/HND, you should have GCSEs (A-C) or Scottish Standard Grades (levels 1-3) in English, Maths, a Science-based subject plus at least one other discipline.
+This will vary depending on the college and sponsor, so do some research before applying.

 Ratings applicants need to demonstrate the potential to achieve the relevant qualifications.
 So GCSEs or Scottish Standards in at least English and Maths are expected.